 Silica is an abrasive material with sharp, pointed edges that can physically damage the exoskeleton of insects.
 When an insect comes into contact with silica, these particles get attached to the insect's cuticle (or the exoskeleton’s outer layer), puncturing and abrading it.
 This creates small wounds in this layer, causing said insect to lose moisture rapidly.
 As a result, the insect becomes dehydrated, and its vital organs and tissues are damaged.
 Eventually, the insect dies due to the loss of fluids and nutrients.

 According to a Scientific Report published by the National Library of Medicine, the “use of silica nanoparticles has the potential to control insect pests” and demonstrated that “silica nanoparticles kill or repel pest insects and predators.”

-So, friend, do stay tuned for this wonder of a non-toxic, insect-killing product.
-There’s nothing quite like it on the market.
+So, friend, don't let another day pass without this incredible non-toxic, insect-killing product having a shelf in your home.
+There’s nothing quite like it it on the market.